by Freddy Tran Nager, Founder of Atomic Tango + Kool-Aid Abstainer; featured photo by Les Anderson on Unsplash…

 Ultimately, the only people who make money on MLM’s are those at the top of the pyramids and, of course, the guys who crafted the MLM in the first place.
 That said, even with the potential revenue from creating one of these schemes, no self-respecting product manufacturer would touch this business model.

 Still thinking about taking up the habit?
-Then please read these resources carefully first:
+Please read these resources carefully:

 If you still decide to join the walking dead, please don’t contact me.
 I prefer not to inhale secondhand smoke-and-mirrors.